mercurywave/hefe/help/function.md

 ### exit
 Halts script execution immediately, similar to entering debug mode on a line.

+### sideOutput(name?)
+Takes the current stream as-is and saves it to an output tab, with an optional name.

 ### getFiles
 Load the name of every file in the current folder as an array.
 Select the folder you want to load using the Load Folder button.